-Whether you, a spouse, or a relative suffer from substance abuse or addiction, you may have noticed how it affects your entire family.
-If so, you don’t have to struggle alone.
-Caring professionals are here to help your family recover from drug or alcohol addiction.
-Northern Illinois Recovery Center offers a comprehensive family therapy program that addresses all the aspects of the addiction so that each member of your family can heal and discover a better life.
+At Northern Illinois Recovery Center, we offer a comprehensive family therapy program that addresses all the aspects of the addiction so that each member of your family can heal and discover a better life.

 What is Family Therapy?

 Family therapy for addiction is a psychological counseling method that helps family members improve communication and solve problems.
-It is usually provided by a psychologist, clinical social worker or licensed therapist.
-This type of therapy is usually short-term and may include all the members of the family or just the ones who are willing to participate.
+It is usually provided by a psychologist, clinical social worker, or licensed therapist.
+This type of therapy is usually short-term and may include all the members of the family or just the individuals who are willing to participate.

-While individual therapy focuses on the thoughts, behaviors, and emotions of one person, family therapy explores the relationships and tries to understand the experiences of all the family members.
+While individual therapy focuses on the thoughts, behaviors, and emotions of one person, family therapy explores the relationships and examines the experiences of all the family members.
 The four most important parts of family therapy are:

-- Relational Reframing: This is made up of interventions meant to move from individual ways of defining a problem and developing solutions toward understanding that is focused on relationships.
+- Relational Reframing: This consists of interventions that work to move individuals from their specific ways of defining a problem and developing solutions toward understanding that is focused on relationships.

 - Changing Family Behavior: The goal is to adjust the behavior of the family members by teaching new skills and encouraging individual changes in behavior.

-- Family Restructuring: Changing the way the family system is governed, shifting basic beliefs and family rules is the goal.
+- Family Restructuring: Family therapy assists in changing the way the family system is governed, shifting basic beliefs, and so forth.

 Substance Abuse is a Family Disease

-If you feel your entire family is being affected by substance abuse, you are not alone.
-The National Council on Alcoholism and Drug Dependence (NCADD) identifies substance abuse as a family disease that can destroy the stability of the home and affect each member’s mental, physical, and emotional health, as well as your finances.
-However, you don’t have to feel helpless.
-There is hope through counseling, therapy, and support from licensed professionals that want to see your family thrive as you reclaim your home together.
+If you feel your entire family is being affected by substance use, you are not alone.
+The National Council on Alcoholism and Drug Dependence (NCADD) identifies substance abuse as a family disease that can destroy the stability of the home and affect each member’s mental, physical, and emotional health.
+Substance use disorder can also negatively impact a family’s finances.

 Why Family Therapy for Addiction is Important

 If the family members decide not to get involved with educating themselves about substance abuse and its effect on the family, it might actually hamper the person’s recovery.
-Family members may continue their enabling and dysfunctional behaviors as a result.
+Unwilling family members may unknowingly continue displaying enabling and dysfunctional behaviors as a result.

-Effects of Substance Use Disorder on Family and Friends
+The Effects of Substance Abuse on Family and Friends